 The graduate program in Educational Counselling

 M.A. in Educational Counselling

-The graduate program (Master Degree) in Educational Counselling trains its graduates to integrate into the educational system, equipped with the knowledge and understanding needed to cope with the complex challenges that a school counselor faces: psychological knowledge, mentoring capacities, and interpersonal skills all with multicultural and gender sensitivity and competences for tracing and helping youth at risk.
+The graduate program (Master Degree) in Educational Counselling trains its graduates to work in the educational system equipped with the knowledge and understanding needed to cope with the complex challenges that a school counselor faces; psychological knowledge, mentoring capacities, and interpersonal skills, all with multicultural and gender sensitivity and competencies for identifying and helping youth at risk.